 No data will be kept, make sure to backup important files you might have on these machines.

 New x86_64 machines are being set up to replace these systems.
-The closest farm machines at OSUOSL are cfarm136, running Debian 14 "forky", and cfarm137, running Debian 13 "trixie".
-Additional machines with more varied operating systems might be provided in the future.
+The relevant farm machines at OSUOSL are:

 The Compile Farm project is happy to announce the immediate availability of cfarm109, an NVIDIA Jetson AGX Thor aarch64 machine with a 14-core Neoverse V3AE based CPU and Blackwell based GPU.
 It runs Jetson Linux 38.4 (Ubuntu 24.04, R580 drivers, CUDA 13.0) as of writing.
 JetPack SDK was installed manually.